+4353 7. status codes

+4354 8. out-of-band attribute values

+4355

-4525 4526 6. attribute groups7. status codes 4527 4528 4529 Extensions registered for use with IPP/1.0 are OPTIONAL for client and IPP object conformance to the IPP/1.0 IPP/1.0 IPP/1.1 Model specification document.
-4530 4531 4532 4533 These extension procedures are aligned with the guidelines as set forth by the IESG [IANA-CON].
+Extensions registered for use with IPP/1.1 are OPTIONAL for client and IPP object conformance to the IPP/1.1 "Model and Semantics" document (this document).

+These extension procedures are aligned with the guidelines as set forth by the IESG [IANA-CON].
 Section 11 describes how to propose new registrations for consideration.
 IANA will reject registration proposals that leave out required information or do not follow the appropriate format described in Section 11.
-IPP/1.1 may also be extended by an appropriate RFC that specifies any of the above extensions.
-4534 6.1 Typed 'keyword' and 'enum' Extensions 4535 4536 4537 4538 IPP allows for 'keyword' and 'enum' extensions (see sections 4.1.2.3 and 4.1.4).
+The IPP/1.1 Model and Semantics document may also be extended by an appropriate RFC that specifies any of the above extensions.

+6.1 Typed 'keyword' and 'enum' Extensions

+IPP allows for 'keyword' and 'enum' extensions (see sections 4.1.2.3 and 4.1.4).
 This document uses prefixes to the 'keyword' and 'enum' basic attribute syntax type in order to communicate extra information to the reader through its name.
 This extra information is not represented in the protocol because it is unimportant to a client or Printer object.
 The list below describes the prefixes and their meaning.

+"type1": This IPP specification document must be revised (or another IETF standards track document which augments this document) to add a new keyword or a new enum.
+No vendor defined keywords or enums are allowed.

+"type2": Implementers can, at any time, add new keyword or enum values by proposing the complete specification to IANA:

+iana@iana.org

-4539 4540 "type1": Thise IPP specification document must be revised to add a new keyword or a new enum.
-No private keywords or enums are allowed.
-4541 4542 4543 "type2": Implementers can, at any time, add new keyword or enum values by proposing the complete specification to IANA: 4544 4545 iana@iana.org 4546 4547 4548 4549 IANA will forward the registration proposal to the IPP Designated Expert who will review the proposal with a mailing list that the Designated Expert keeps for this purpose.
-Initially, that list will be the mailing list used by the IPP WG: 4550 4551 ipp@pwg.org 4552 4553 even after the IPP WG is disbanded as permitted by [IANA-CON].
+IANA will forward the registration proposal to the IPP Designated Expert who will review the proposal with a mailing list that the Designated Expert keeps for this purpose.
+Initially, that list will be the mailing list used by the IPP WG:

+ipp@pwg.org

+even after the IPP WG is disbanded as permitted by [IANA-CON].
 The IPP Designated Expert is appointed by the IESG Area Director responsible for IPP, according to [IANA-CON].